Images and Icons

 getResourceAsStream() is relative to that path.

-Notice that you need to include the leading
+You need to include the leading

 StreamResource imageResource = new StreamResource("myimage.png", () -> getClass().getResourceAsStream("/images/myimage.png")); Image image = new Image(imageResource, "My Streamed Image"); add(image);